tempesta-tech/tempesta/pkg/README.md

 `git-buildpackage` tool set.
 The tool set does not honor builds from any branches except `master` or builds with dirty index, so warning will appear and build will fail.
 But the tool set does not track ignored files, so unneeded files may appear in package.
-Clone the the repo to a new directory or remove untracked files with:
+Clone the repo to a new directory or remove untracked files with:
 ```sh
 git clean -fd